mhdshl/Face-PAD-transfer-learning-diffusion/README.md

-# Face Presentation Attack Detection using Image Diffusion
+# Face Presentation Attack Detection using Transfer Learning and Image Diffusion
 Using image diffusion and transfer learning for face presentation attack detection.

 ## Model Description